 Get Your Ingredients Together

-Once you have the chicken thighs deboned, place them uncovered in the refrigerator.
+Once the chicken thighs are deboned, place them uncovered in the refrigerator.
 We want these to dry a bit.
 Keep them refrigerated for at least 30 minutes.
 You can leave them for up to 24 hours.

 A longer rest time will increase the crispiness of the skin.
-We did this recipe with a 30 minute rest time and we were very happy with the result.
+We did this recipe with a 30-minute rest time and were very happy with the result.

 Let’s Get Cooking

 Remove the boneless chicken thighs from the refrigerator.
 Add salt and pepper to taste on both sides of the chicken.